-Under the health plan, a Dependent child is considered physically or mentally disabled if he or she meets the following criteria:
+Under the health plan, a Dependent child is considered physically or mentally disabled if they meet the following criteria:

-- The disability existed prior to the Dependent child's 19th birthday. - The child must be chiefly dependent on you for support and maintenance. - The child has been continuously not capable of self-sustaining employment due to a physical or mental disability.

-- The child is unmarried. - The child is 19 years old or greater.
+- The disability existed prior to the Dependent child's 19th birthday. - The child must be chiefly dependent on you for support and maintenance. - The child has been continuously not capable of self-sustaining employment due to a physical or mental disability. - The child is unmarried. - The child is 19 years old or greater.